13 Nights Itinerary Covering: Delhi - Agra - Jaipur – Udaipur - Goa - Delhi

-Today morning after breakfast check out from the hotel and drive to Jaipur, the capital of Rajasthan, is often known as Pink City.
+Jaipur is known as Pink City.
 Maharaja Sawai Madhopur founded it in 1727.
 He and different other rulers dotted the city with several royal marvels like Hawa Mahal, Amber Fort and Nahagarh Fort.
 The city is an exposition of culture, history and a vibrant collection of handicrafts, artifacts etc. Jaipur, along with other cities of Rajasthan, has seen a tremendous growth in destination weddings of royal and wealthy families of India and abroad.
 Art and craft of Jaipur is yet another notable aspect of this city.
-Miniature paintings, blue pottery, kundan, gems, bandhani, ivory carving, tarkashi, stone carving, meenakari, block printing and leatherware are few popular crafts of the city.
+Miniature paintings, blue pottery, kundan, gems, bandhani, ivory carving, stone carving, meenakari, block printing and leatherware are few popular crafts of the city.

 Today is set for a sightseeing session of Jaipur, which includes Amber Fort and other local sites.
 Amber Fort or Amer Fort is perched on a hill-top and overlooks a spectacular view of the city and Maota Lake.
 The fort receives about 5000 visitors from across the world in a single day.
 Red stone and marbles were generally used for its construction.
 It was built in 1592 by Raja Man Singh and has been declared a World Heritage Site by UNESCO, as Hill Forts of Rajasthan.
 Most of its elements represent Hindu style, which is quite notable.
 To climb up-hill, one can choose to walk by foot, take an elephant ride or hire jeep.
 Diwan-e-khas, Sheesh Mahal, Sukh Niwas and Diwan-e-aam are some of the most acclaimed structures of the fort.